 Since VoiceMeeter is a virtual mixer, there’s no need to take up desk space with a conventional physical mixer.
 This is great option especially if you have limited space to work with like I do.

 VoiceMeeter allows you to manage your audio device inputs, what channels they output to, and the sources on the receiving end from one location.
 Prior to discovering VoiceMeeter, I found myself constantly clicking into the Windows Sound options to swap things around and disable devices, often forgetting to switch them back, resulting in an entire videos being recorded with very low or sometimes no audio at all–quite frustrating, especially after putting in an hours worth of work!

 There’s two versions of VoiceMeeter; the standard version which allows for 3 inputs (2 hardware/ 1 virtual ), and 2 outputs (1 hardware/ 1 virtual output).
 If that sentence was confusing, see the diagram above.
-This basically acts as a 3 channel mixer and would be the best version to start with if you aren’t familiar with out mixers work.
+This basically acts as a 3 channel mixer and would be the best version to start with if you aren’t familiar with how mixers work.
 This is a great option for anyone who does live podcasts, and want to do their own live mixing.